apigovau/api-descriptions/apigovau/Common Government Branding.md

 If you want to break up a line, add a newline (\n, or %0A).

+If you want to add a comma, use $2C (also works for any other %-prefixed characters that might get munged)

 ```height```

 Sets the total height of the image.